4 days from £759

 - Catch a glimpse of the incredible Northern Lights on a night time tour

-- Book an optional Golden Circle tour for spectacular views of Thingvellir National Park
+- Visit the Golden Circle for spectacular views of Thingvellir National Park

-- Go on a fun beer tasting tour in Iceland’s capital
+- Go on a fun beer tasting experience in Iceland’s capital

 - Make a whole bunch of new friends to enjoy your journey with

 Experience one of the most amazing places on Earth on a fun-sized trip that will have you gasping in awe at almost every sight.
 You’ll be based in the country’s capital, Reykjavik, in the heart of the city, where culture and tradition come together in a sociable setting, usually the pub.
-You’ll get to enjoy the city’s lively nightlife, go on a local brewery tour, swim in the Blue Lagoon, see the Northern Lights, and go on an optional Golden Circle tour, as well as discovering some of the areas best bits for yourself.
+You’ll get to enjoy the city’s lively nightlife, have a local beer tasting experience, swim in the Blue Lagoon, see the Northern Lights, and go on a Golden Circle tour, as well as discovering some of the areas best bits for yourself.
 Go on an Icelandic exploration and prepare to have your breath taken away in what can only be described as nature’s playground.

 Day 1: Arrival

 Arriving in beautiful Iceland today, you’ll find your way to your accommodation and, depending on the time you arrive, you’ll either have the chance to explore your surroundings or chill out until meeting your tour guide and the rest of the group.
-This evening we’ll head out into the heart of Reykjavik to sample some local brews on a beer tasting tour before getting to experience Iceland’s lively nightlife scene – velkominn!
+This evening we’ll head out into the heart of Reykjavik to sample some local brews before getting to experience Iceland’s lively nightlife scene – velkominn!